This section illustrates how VB Migration Partner converts VB6 language elements and how you can apply pragmas to generate better VB.NET code.

 All the *_DefInstance variables are defined and instantiated in the VisualBasic6.Support.vb module, in the MyProject folder.

 In most cases, a global class is used as a singleton class and is never instantiated explicitly.
 In other words, a client typically never uses a global class with the New keyword and uses only the one instance that is instantiated implicitly.
-If you are sure that all clients abide by this constraint, it is it is safe to translate the class to a VB.NET module instead of a class, which you do by means of the ClassRenderMode pragma:
+If you are sure that all clients abide by this constraint, it is safe to translate the class to a VB.NET module instead of a class, which you do by means of the ClassRenderMode pragma:

 If such a pragma is used, the current class is rendered as a VB.NET Module and no default instance variable is defined in the client project.
 When a Module is used, methods can be invoked directly, the VB.NET code is more readable, and the method call is slightly faster.
 Notice that the project name is included in all references, to avoid ambiguities: